First, let’s define what a social media audit is exactly.

 Well, the first two metrics (your follower growth and engagement rate) will tell you if the content you are producing is valuable to your audience or not.

 Depending on the nature of your business, “value” will mean different things.

 This is because it depends on what your target audience thinks is valuable to receive from you.

 For example, value to your audience could mean…

 - free trials on your service

 - helpful advice or information that enables your audience to accomplish something

 - or something as simple as entertainment, like is your content funny?

 Determining which social media posts have the most engagement (likes and comments), will tell you what your audience likes seeing from you the most.

-Understanding this kind of information is beneficial for you to know and apply across the board, not just in your social media marketing campaign.
+Understanding this kind of information is beneficial for you to know and apply across the board, not just when creating your social media campaigns.